 A Nazarene Theological College of Central Africa (NTCCA) student from Zimbabwe, Admire Manyere, said, “This conference caused a metamorphosis to take place in my heart.
 I appreciate all that was done by each facilitator to help us to grow and mature in the Lord.”

 Rev. Wellington Obotte, mission coordinator for Malawi, gave the Friday morning devotional from I Peter 2:9-12.
-He spoke on the theme of the responsibilities that come with being a chosen people, a holy nation.
+He spoke on the theme of the responsibilities that come with being a chosen people, a holy nation discover this.